EN24-40/FireExtinguishingSystem/README.md

 2. `LeptonModule.cpp`: Controls the functionality of the thermal camera.
 3. `dewarp/liveDewarp.py`: Runs the correction algorithm to remove the fisheye frome the wide angle lense.

+Running `./startupscript` will build and run the camera code and a window will appear with the thermal image

 ### Localization

 Once a fire has been detected, the system must determine where in the real world that pixel corresponds to.
 This is a process known as localization and is done using a processs known as homography